LarsGJobloop/nix-devcontainer-example/README.md

 3. Go to the IP address and refresh until the app is updates.
 Can take up to the reconciliation interval defined in [./infrastructure/app.tf](/infrastructure/app.tf) pluss the restart time.

+> [!NOTE]
+> If you refreshed continuously you might have caught it mid refresh, and seen that the application was unavailable for a bit.
+You will have to do a bit more to achieve seemless rolling updates.
+But if that is a hard requirement you should start looking into more rigorous setups with more extensive observability, and self healing properties than what Docker Compose brings

 **Cleanup**:
 ```sh
 sops exec-env secrets.yaml "terraform -chdir=infrastructure destroy"